ciroceissler/template_harp/README.md

-# Template Intel HARP with HardCloud
+# Template Intel HARP

-This template contains  information to help build  an application from scratch to Intel HARP using HardCloud.
+This template contains  information to help build  an application from scratch to Intel HARP.

-For more information access: http://www.hardcloud.org/
+For more information: ciro.ceissler@gmail.com